 English Speaking Practice Through Presentations

-If you're anything like most teachers, you're probably constantly looking for new ways to encourage your students to practise their oral English and speak spontaneously.
-This month, we're going to consider the value of the 'presentation' in achieving this.
+If you’re anything like most teachers, you’re probably constantly looking for new ways to encourage your students to practise their oral English and speak spontaneously.
+In this article, we consider the value of the ‘presentation’ in achieving this.

 Asking students to give presentations has the following advantages:

 - it gives the presenting student a good opportunity to practise unaided speaking

 - it gives the other students good listening practice

 - it increases the presenting student’s confidence when using English